 - Ozone therapy – with the use of ozone gas, our dentist is able to treat the infection.
 Ozone is used to kill microorganisms on contact, helping to control the infection.
 We also utilize ozonated water when cleaning the teeth to add an extra step in protection.

-- Antibiotics – because the infection needs to be treated, antibiotics may also be used to help combat the process.
+- Antibiotics – because the infection needs to be treated, antibiotics may also be used to help the process.
 These may be either applied to the teeth and gums or administered as oral medication, depending on the severity of the infection.
 This is determined during an initial evaluation to determine the treatment options best suited for a patient and their specific needs.

 Who needs treatment for periodontal disease?